Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

+\begin{remark} The compatibility condition in Definition~\ref{defmodalgM} with respect to operadic units might seem to depend on a specific choice of a unit for $\mathcal{O}$ and to consist of additional structure.
+However, note that for another choice of unitality data $(1'_\cat{O},1'_\Gamma, 1'_A)$, we have

+where the unlabeled 2-isomorphism is the one mentioned in Remark~\ref{Rem: Uniqunes of units}.
+In this sense, being compatible with operadic units is a property of a symmetric monoidal natural transformation $A\colon \cat{O} \to \End_\kappa^X$. \end{remark}

 \begin{remark} The symmetric monoidal bicategory $\cat{M}$ in Definition~\ref{defmodalgM} can be arbitrary.
 The case $\cat{M}=\Cat$ (with the `usual' symmetric monoidal structure from Example~\ref{exsymmoncat}) can, of course, be considered, but it is not interesting because a non-degenerate symmetric pairing $\cat{C}\times \cat{C}\to \star$ exists if and only if $\cat{C}\simeq \star$.
-The situation will be significantly more interesting in the example $\cat{M}=\Fin$, see Section~\ref{secfinpairing}. \end{remark} In the approach to operads chosen in this paper, the definition of morphisms between algebras requires some care.
+The situation will be significantly more interesting in the example $\cat{M}=\Fin$, see Section~\ref{secfinpairing}. \end{remark}

+In the approach to operads chosen in this paper, the definition of morphisms between algebras requires some care.
 Na\" ively, one might try to define them as symmetric monoidal modifications.
 However, this does not relate algebra structures on \emph{different} underlying objects in $\cat{M}$.
 We sketch a construction of the bicategory $\ModAlg(\mathcal{O})$ for a modular operad $\mathcal{O}$ using the (symmetric monoidal) arrow category $\operatorname{ar}(\cat{M}) \coloneqq [ 0\to 1, \cat{M}]$, i.e.\ the category of functors from the interval category $0\to 1$ with two objects $0$ and $1$ and one non-identity morphism to $\cat{M}$.
 Since the bicategory of algebras will not play an essential role throughout the paper, we will limit the exposition to the very essential points and omit some details.
 The construction we give will just be spelled out for modular operads, but can be easily transferred to cyclic and ordinary operads.

 \begin{definition} Let $(X,\kappa)$ and $(X',\kappa')$ be objects of a symmetric monoidal bicategory $\cat{M}$ equipped with non-degenerate symmetric pairings.
 A \emph{morphism compatible with the pairings} $f\colon (X,\kappa) \longrightarrow (X',\kappa') $ is a morphism $f\colon X \longrightarrow X'$ plus the structure required to make